 Terms of PPP Loans

 Loans offered by the PPP are 100% forgivable if businesses meet certain criteria.
-This means that the loan essentially functions as a grant – aka free money – if you meet the conditions laid out in the CARES Act.
+This means that the loan essentially functions as a grant – aka free money – if you meet the conditions laid out in the CARES Act and subsequent Paycheck Protection Program Flexibility Act (PPPFA).

-Eight weeks of payroll costs, plus accrued interest on the PPP loan, will be forgiven as long as the full-time head count and payroll at a firm stay the same as they were on average in 2019 (or within the past 12 months – your bank will say how it is counting), between February 15, 2019 and June 30, 2019 (if you use seasonal workers) or between January 1, 2020 to February 29, 2020 (if you launched your business in July last year or later.)
-Businesses that have already cut salary or laid off employees have until June 30, 2020 to rehire staff and reinstate salaries to pre-crisis levels.
-(Again, you have safe harbor if your employees do not want to return and you cannot find qualified personnel to replace them.)
-The CARES Act also states that the part of the loan that covers mortgage interest, rent and utilities during the eight weeks after receipt of the loan will also be forgiven, but because of funding limitations, the SBA has capped non-payroll costs that can be forgiven at 25% of the loan.
-(It’s expected that Congress will clarify things when it approves the next major stimulus bill.)
+Eight weeks of payroll costs, plus accrued interest on the PPP loan, will be forgiven as long as the full-time head count and payroll at a firm stay the same as they were on average in 2019 (or within the past 12 months – your bank will say how it is counting); between February 15, 2019 and June 30, 2019 (if you use seasonal workers); or between January 1, 2020 to February 29, 2020 (if you launched your business in July last year or later).
+Businesses that have already cut salary or laid off employees have until December 31, 2020 (the PPPFA just extended this deadline from June 30) to rehire staff and reinstate salaries to pre-crisis levels.
+(Again, you have safe harbor if your employees do not want to return and you cannot find qualified personnel to replace them or if your business activity has not returned due to social distancing and other COVID-19 health directives.)
+The part of the loan that covers mortgage interest, rent and utilities during the covered period after receipt of the loan will also be forgiven, up to 40%.

-Any part of the loan that is not forgiven (you’ll have to request forgiveness from the SBA and prove that you used the money to cover payroll, etc.) will be due in full in two years, with payments deferred for six months.
+Any part of the loan that is not forgiven (you’ll have to request forgiveness from the SBA and prove that you used the money to cover payroll, etc.) will be due in full in five years (the PPPFA just increased this from two years), with payments deferred for six months.
 The interest rate is fixed at 1.00%.
-Remember that if you don’t maintain head count and payroll at pre-pandemic levels, the amount that is forgiven will be reduced.
+Remember that if you don’t generally maintain head count and payroll at pre-pandemic levels, the amount that is forgiven will be reduced.

 You can submit an application for a PPP loan through a local lender.
-If you are looking for a lender to work with, check our guide to PPP loan providers and their requirements (we are continually updating it).
+If you are looking for a lender to work with, check our guide to PPP loan providers and their requirements.
 Or use the SBA’s lender finder tool.

 Tips for Surviving the Recession

 - Many financial advisors specialize in working with small business owners.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding the right financial advisor for you doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - The government has various other programs too, including other SBA 7(a) loans.
 Consider all options when you are thinking about how to get help for your small business.